Reopening Canada’s Economy

 - All schools are closed until the next school year.

-- Schools are closed until at least May 31.
+- Public schools are closed for the remainder of the school year.
+Private schools are closed until at least June 19.
 More information is available here.

 - The government is supporting a plan for online learning over the summer months.
 More information.